victordomingos/optimize-images-x/README.md

 ## Did you find a bug or do you have a suggestion?

-Please let me know, by opening a new issue or a pull request.
+Please let me know, by opening a new issue, or a pull request.